suri5567/delivery_app/README.md

 Delivery Management System
 Overview
 The Delivery Management System is a full-stack application designed to streamline the management of deliveries.
-This system allows the creation of orders, management of drivers, routes, payments, and much more.
-With features like tracking, order assignment, and payment management, this app aims to provide a complete solution for delivery companies.

 Features
 Order Management: Create, update, view, and delete orders.